 In Arkansas, the legal parent of the minor being adopted must consent to the adoption; however, there are some circumstances in which it is not required.
 If a legal parent will not voluntarily consent to the stepparent adoption, additional action must be taken.
 If the child being adopted is over ten years of age, the child must also consent to the adoption, unless the court waives this requirement in the best interest of the child.

 Once the judge approves the adoption and a decree is entered, the process is finalized.
 The name of the minor will be changed, if requested, and a new birth certificate may be obtained naming the stepparent as one of the legal parents of the child.

 Let Us Help

 You can take steps to adopt your stepchild today, and The Wilson Law Group can help.
-If you are interested in learning more about the process, please call 479-521-5820 or email email@example.com to discuss the details.
+We are an adoption law firm with offices in Fayetteville and Little Rock, Arkansas.
+If you are interested in learning more about the the stepparent adoption process and the steps you can take to adopt your stepchild, please call 479-521-5820 or email email@example.com to discuss the details.